-That’s my opinion.
+Those are my thoughts.
 I’m Janet Parshall.

-Questions about Parshall Partners?
-View the FAQ page.
+View the FAQ Page

 Janet Parshall has been broadcasting from the nation's capital for over two decades.
 Her passion is to "equip the saints" through intelligent conversation based on biblical truth.
 When she is not behind her microphone, Janet is speaking across the country on issues impacting Christians.
 She has authored several books, including her latest, Buyer Beware: Finding Truth in the Marketplace of Ideas.
 Parshall and her husband, Craig, live in Virginia, and have four children and six grandchildren.

 As a Parshall Partner, you help Janet bring biblical truth into the marketplace of ideas, equipping men and women to be bold when voicing truth in a confused and chaotic culture.
 As a Parshall Partner, you’ll also benefit from receiving exclusive resources.
 These three items are available to members only: a transcript of Janet’s weekly commentary sent to your private email address, the weekly audio briefing by Janet called “Straight From the Heart”, and emails from Janet sent to your private email address.